microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

     ```

     ```bash
-    $ tree infra
+    $ tree cobalt
     ├───.env.template
-    ├───.env ## New file generated from the command ├───modules
+    ├───.env ## New file generated from the command └───infra
+          ├───modules
           │   └───providers
           │       ├───azure
           │       │   ├───...
           │       │   └───vnet
           │       └───common
           └───templates
               ├───az-hello-world
               │   └───test
               └───backend-state-setup
     ```

 1. Provide values for the environment values in `.env`.
 These are required to authenticate Terraform to provision resources within your subscription.

-1. Execute the following commands to set up the environment variables for your bash session:
+1. Navigate to the root directory and execute the following commands to set up the environment variables for your wsl session:

     ```bash
     # These commands setup all the environment variables needed to run this template.
-    DOT_ENV=<path to your .env file>
+    DOT_ENV=.env
     export $(cat $DOT_ENV | grep -v '^\s*#' | xargs)
     ```

+    > **NOTE:** These environment variables will not persist past the current terminal session and will need to be re-exported per session.
+In addition, any updates to the .env file will require re-exporting the environment variables.

 1. Execute the following login command to configure your local Azure CLI.